Emma Kelly (footballer)

-Emma Rose Kelly is an English footballer who plays as a midfielder for Sunderland in the Second-division FA Women's Championship.
+Emma Rose Kelly (born 26 January 1997) is an English footballer who plays as a midfielder for Women's Championship club Newcastle United.
 She previously played for Sunderland, Middlesbrough and Icelandic club ÍBV.
 She has represented England on the under-19 and under-17 national teams.

 Club career

 Sunderland

 In 2014, Kelly played for Sunderland in the inaugural season of the FA WSL 2 and helped them clinch league title, resulting in promotion to the top-level FA WSL the following season.

+Middlesbrough

+Kelly played for Middlesbrough between 2016 and 2019.

 ÍB Vestmannaeyja

 In 2019, Kelly signed with ÍB Vestmannaeyjar (ÍBV) in Iceland's top-division Úrvalsdeild kvenna.
 She scored three goals and was named the club's player of the year.

 Birmingham City

 In January 2020, Kelly returned to England to sign with FA WSL club Birmingham City.
 She made her debut for the team on 19 January 2020 as a substitute in a 2–0 defeat to Manchester City.